OEMromanca/management-of-company-ads/README.md

 - **Fetching Data from the RPO API**
   To fetch data from the RPO API, a custom function was created that returns data in the desired format and selects only the properties needed for the application.
 This allowed for easy integration and minimized unnecessary data.

+- **FE application**
+  The functionality includes adding advertisements, where a modal window opens with a form.
+In the form, there is the option to search for companies by name or by ICO, add an advertisement and the company logo.
+A toast notification indicates whether the advertisement was successfully submitted; if not, it returns an error.
+Furthermore, there is the possibility to edit the advertisement, download a PDF file, mark an advertisement as top, and delete an advertisement.
+The application also includes pagination.